inviqa/ansible-jumpcloud/tests/README.md

 ```

 ### Travis CI Testing
-For the testing to work set up in the Travis CI project's settings the following `Environment Variables` that will be read by Anbsible
+For the testing to work set up in the Travis CI project's settings the following `Environment Variables` that will be read by Ansible

 ```
 JUMPCLOUD_X_CONNECT_KEY=yyyyyyyyyyyyyyzzzzzzzzzzxxxxxxxxxxxxx